 • Older Americans Act funding is over $8 million.

-• Cy pres awards, events, court-awarded attorney’s fees account for additional millions – varies each year.
+• Cy pres awards, events, court-awarded attorney’s fees account for additional millions – vary each year.